-The license-discuss and license-review mailing lists aim to facilitate constructive discussion of open source licensing and further the goals of the OSI.
+The OSI's mailing lists aim to facilitate constructive discussion of issues related to open source and further the goals of the OSI.
 We can achieve this, in part, by behaving well towards each other, so that the broadest diversity of participants - both amateur and professional, new and experienced - feel that the lists are welcoming and useful.

 We Strive To: